 Toggle: English / Spanish

-Epididymitis is swelling (inflammation) of the epididymis, the tube that connects the testicle with the vas deferens.
+Epididymitis is swelling (inflammation) of the tube that connects the testicle with the vas deferens.
+The tube is called the epididymis.

-and similar infections are much more common.
+and similar bacteria.
 This is also true in homosexual men.

 Mycobacterium tuberculosis (TB) can cause epididymitis.
 Other bacteria (such as Ureaplasma) may also cause the condition.